katzur/match-it/README.md

 1. Log into your GitHub account.
 2. Navigate to the [Repository](https://github.com/katzur/cork-swap).
-3. In the upper section of the repository click the dropdown named 'Code'.
+3. In the upper section of the repository click the drop-down named 'Code'.
 4. Copy the SHH address.
 5. Open GitBash
 6. Navigate to the correct directory.